tbroyer/gradle-apt-plugin/README.md

 You can try snapshots using JitPack: https://jitpack.io/#tbroyer/gradle-apt-plugin

-## Added configurations
+## Configurations

-For each `SourceSet`, two configurations are added:
+For each `SourceSet`, three configurations are available:

-* for Gradle < 2.12: `<sourceSet>CompileOnly`, extends `<sourceSet>Compile` (Gradle ≥ 2.12 already provides those configurations; note that this plugin doesn't provide a `<sourceSet>CompileClasspath` like Gradle ≥ 2.12)
+* `<sourceSet>CompileOnly` (Gradle ≥ 2.12 already provides those configurations; note that this plugin doesn't provide a `<sourceSet>CompileClasspath` like Gradle ≥ 2.12, but instead make it directly extend `<sourceSet>Compile`)
-* `<sourceSet>Apt`
+* `<sourceSet>AnnotationProcessor`, since version 0.14 (Gradle 4.6 already provides those configurations)
+* `<sourceSet>Apt`: those are provided for backwards compatibility with versions of this plugin up to 0.13, and are deprecated since version 0.14.
+The `<sourceSet>AnnotationProcessor` configurations extend the respective `<sourceSet>Apt` configurations to provide that compatibility.

-As a result, the following configurations are added to any Java project:
+As a result, the following configurations are available for any Java project:

 * `compileOnly`, extends `compile`
-* `apt`
+* `annotationProcessor` (and `apt`)
 * `testCompileOnly`, extends `testCompile`
-* `testApt`
+* `testAnnotationProcessor` (and `testApt`)

 The `*Only` configurations are used to specify compile-time only dependencies such as annotations that will be processed by annotation processors.
-Annotation processors themselves are to be added to the `apt` and `testApt` configurations.
+Annotation processors themselves are to be added to the `annotationProcessor` and `testAnnotationProcessor` configurations (or the `apt` and `testApt` configurations in version 0.13 and earlier).

 The `*Only` configurations are part of the `classpath` of the `JavaCompile` and `GroovyCompile` tasks, whereas the `apt` and `testApt` configurations are turned into `-processorpath` compiler arguments.
 Note that up until version 0.7, if those configurations were empty, an empty processor path (`-processorpath :`) would be passed to `javac`; this was a breaking change compared to the normal behavior of Gradle, as it meant annotation processors wouldn't be looked up in the tasks' `classpath`.
-Starting with version 0.8, no `-processorpath` will be passed if the `<sourceSet>Apt` configuration is empty; this is to follow the [proposal to add first-class support for annotation processing to Gradle proper](https://github.com/gradle/gradle/blob/master/design-docs/java-annotation-processing.md)
+Starting with version 0.8, no `-processorpath` will be passed if the `<sourceSet>Apt` configuration is empty; this is to follow a proposal to add first-class support for annotation processing to Gradle proper, that [has been added in Gradle 4.6](https://github.com/gradle/gradle/pull/3786).

-Finally, note that those configurations don't extend each others: `testCompileOnly` doesn't extend `compileOnly`, and `testApt` doesn't extend `apt`; those configurations are only use for their respective `JavaCompile` and `GroovyCompile` tasks.
+Finally, note that those configurations don't extend each others: `testCompileOnly` doesn't extend `compileOnly`, and `testAnnotationProcessor` doesn't extend `annotationProcessor`; those configurations are only use for their respective `JavaCompile` and `GroovyCompile` tasks.

 ### Example usage